How Much Does a Root Canal Cost?

 Anyone might need a root canal—even children who haven’t grown in their adult teeth yet—but this procedure is most commonly done on people between the ages of 33 to 44.

-The cost of a root canal will depend on several factors, including:
+The cost of a root canal depends on several factors, including:

 How much is a root canal with insurance?